Liuan Guapian Tea (Liu An Gua Pian)

 One of Ten Famous Teas, she has the rare combination of full-bodied sweetness and delicate floral aroma.

-While most Chinese green teas have a light body and subtly floral aroma that may take a beginner a few weeks to fully appreciate, the native tea plants of Yellow Mountain beg to differ.
+While most Chinese green teas have a light body and subtly floral aroma, the native tea plants of Yellow Mountain beg to differ.

 The first is the enormously popular Taiping Houkui tea, commonly refers to as the Monkey tea.
 The second is this Liuan Guapian tea. also known as the Melon (seed) tea!